Friendship Fountain: Harbormasters and River City Brewing Company

-The Acosta Bridge was rebuilt beginning in 1990, and the Diamond Head Lobster House was in its path and had to be demolished.
-The city agreed to use a big portion of Friendship park for the new restaurant and parking lot, cutting the park by more than half.
+The Acosta Bridge was rebuilt beginning in 1990, and the city agreed to use a big portion of Friendship park for a new restaurant and parking lot, cutting the park by more than half.

 Essentially, all the design structures in the park were removed-—with the exception of the fountain itself—-for what became a boondoggle.

 The new facility was named Harbormasters, and the city guaranteed a $2.9 million federal building loan on the city's land.
 Initial success was followed by lawsuits, a new owner, missed rent payments, foreclosure, loan default and finally closure in 1992.

 When the venture failed, the city had to pay off the nearly $3 million loan.
 The River City Brewing Company, which replaced Harbormasters in November 1993, has been successful, but because the city owns the land, the restaurant pays no property taxes.

 In October 2020 Maritime Concepts L.C., which owned River City Brewing Company, submitted a plan to the Downtown Investment Authority (DIA) to raze the restaurant and create an 8-story building with 325 apartments.

 A DIA staff report stated that Maritime Concepts had contracted with The Related Companies to sell the unexpired lease with the City of Jacksonville.
 The terms of the 99-year lease, which began in 1988, specified $40,000 in base each year plus 0.5% of revenue above $4.5 million.
 The report also noted that, “During the term of this lease, the lessee has not achieved the threshold to pay the Additional Rent, which in combination with the continuing disrepair of the docks, provides evidence of the underutilization of this high-profile asset.”
-Other elements of the proposal include releasing 1/3 acre from the lease resulting in the addition of 110 feet to the Jacksonville Riverwalks and a small corridor for public access to the riverwalk.
+Other elements of the proposal include releasing 1/3 acre from the lease resulting in the addition of 110 feet to the Jacksonville Riverwalks and a small corridor for public access to the river walk.
 The deal would also provide the company with 20 years of city tax rebates but not affect school taxes.
 The restaurant stated that if the proposal is approved, they would relocate.